is inspired by the export processing industry in the 60’s Taiwan.

-Sounds of the destruction and the making of textiles are recorded in live, looped mechanically, to make the industry tangible with audio.
+In the performance, the sounds of the destruction and the making of textiles are recorded in live, looped mechanically, as a display of the industry tangible with audio.
 The performers weave in the space, connected by the fluctuating thread tangled around their bodies, continuously negotiating for chances to move, to turn, to untangle.

 This work in progress is a experiment on realising her industrial embodiment in dimensions: sound, performance and scenography.

 What is next ...

 After presenting the work at Goldsmiths University and The Waitress Club Theatre Festival, Vera aims to develop Tax-Free zone to a performance and a performative installation.